PDAL/PDAL/doc/tutorial/las.rst

 --------------------------------------------------------------------------------

 LAS 1.0 to 1.3 used |GeoTIFF| keys for storing coordinate system information, while LAS 1.4 uses |WellKnownText|.
-GeoTIFF is well supported by most softwares that read LAS, but it is not possible to express some coordinate system specifics with GeoTIFF.
-WKT is more expressive, but also presents some software challenges.
+GeoTIFF is well-supported by most software that read LAS, but it is not possible to express some coordinate system specifics with GeoTIFF.
+WKT is more expressive and supports more coordinate systems than GeoTIFF, but vendor-specific and later versions (WKT 2) may not be handled well.

 Assignment Example